Buying an electric scooter is an exciting time but there are a lot of factors that might depend on your personal use case.

 At Scooter Hut, we stock a large range of electric scooters with maximum ranges from 25km up to a staggering 150km!

-Deciding which scooter is best for you often starts with understanding how far to plan to travel on a single charge.
+Deciding which e scooter is best for you often starts with understanding how far you plan to travel on a single charge.
 If your commute is 15kms each way then a 25km range will be no good unless you plan to charge up at your destination to have enough juice to make it back home again.

 Additionally, manufacturer stated maximums must be taken with a pinch of salt as these range calculations are based ideal riding conditions.
 We recommend allowing for 70% of stated maximum range figures when decided which electric scooter is right for you.

-2. Battery Technology
+2. Check the Battery Technology

 Modern high output lithium batteries have incredible storage capacities.
 At Scooter Hut, we stock scooters with up to 150Kms range (a figure which would have been unimaginable just a few years ago).